 Professors and academic staff who wish to have reference material on hand for research purposes may establish their own office reference collections containing borrowed library material.
 Non-academic institutes can also apply for such permission.

-Library patrons may request to borrow material from these collections via the online catalogue.
+Library patrons may request to borrow material from these collections via the online catalog.

 The service includes acquiring and deacquiring print media to ensure a comprehensive care of the members of the university with up-to-date scientific literature for research, teaching and study.